tmpfs/prism/README.md

 * `disabledPlugins` array of string plugin names to disable.
 * `debug` print configured plugins.

-Note that support for the `style` property cannot be disabled, it is not handled by a plugin.
+Note that support for the `style` property and `mapPropsToStyleObject` cannot be disabled, they are not handled by plugins.

 ### Default Plugins